jimdeselms/yaxon/README.md

         "format": "text"
     }

-Though this is a really straightfowrad example, it's not trivial to represent this in XML:
+Though this is a really straightfoward example, it's not trivial to represent this in XML:

     <Email subject="Pizza Party!">
         <To>